List of New York Islanders players: Skaters

+Jon Sim spent his last four NHL seasons with the Islanders from 2007 to 2011.

+Mark Streit became the NHL's first Swiss-born captain in 2011.

 Jeff Tambellini spent his time with the Islanders bouncing back and forth with the team and its minor league affiliate, the Bridgeport Sound Tigers.

-John Tavares was drafted first overall in the 2009 NHL Entry Draft and played with the team until 2018 when he decided to sign with the Toronto Maple Leafs.
+John Tavares was drafted first overall in the 2009 NHL entry draft and played with the team until 2018 when he decided to sign with the Toronto Maple Leafs.

 Steve Thomas is the only United Kingdom-born player to ever play for the Islanders.

 Bryan Trottier holds the Islanders' records for most points (1,353) and most assists (853) with the team.

 Doug Weight was named team captain in 2009, though a back injury forced him to retire in 2011.
 Weight served as an assistant GM from 2011 to 2018, an assistant coach from 2011 to 2017 and head coach from 2017 to 2018.

 Ed Westfall spent his last seven NHL seasons with the Islanders, playing in 493 games.